Connecting Healthcare with RTI Connext DDS

 - Reliable systems operation over low-bandwidth communication links with long transmission delays

-- Full support for confidentiality, integrity and access control
+- Fully interoperable DDS Security support for confidentiality, integrity and access control

 How RTI Customers Use Connext DDS to Enable Connected Healthcare

 Hospitals use many types of medical devices to care for patients.
 While several devices may be used together on the same patient, currently each device works independently.
 Connecting these devices together into an intelligent system has potential to increase quality of care, improve patient outcomes and lower costs.

 As the world's largest hospital device manufacturer with hundreds of products, GE Healthcare is working toward this vision of connected healthcare.
 GE engineers needed a connectivity solution that could deliver data reliably and securely with split-second speed, regardless of media faults.
 The solution would need to cover large hospitals with more than 200,000 devices connected over wired and wireless networks.

 GE Healthcare uses RTI Connext DDS as the common communications platform across products.
 Connext DDS handles many classes of intelligent machines, ranging from simple oximeters to huge CT imaging systems.
 It works transparently across dozens of languages, operating systems and processors.
 Since Connext DDS does not require servers, it allows GE to simplify deployments and drastically reduce the infrastructure costs by eliminating expensive server rooms.
 The solution supports routing between care units and networks of interconnected devices.
 Connext DDS delivers both the performance and functionality GE needs to realize its vision of connected care.